-We intend to apply to list our ordinary shares on The NASDAQ Global Select Market under the symbol "ARGX."
+We have applied to list our ordinary shares on The NASDAQ Global Select Market under the symbol "ARGX."

 We are an "emerging growth company" under the applicable Securities and Exchange Commission rules and will be subject to reduced public company reporting requirements for this prospectus and future filings.
 See "Prospectus Summary-Implications of Being an Emerging Growth Company."